 Google Pay has an enhanced transaction history that displays additional merchant information, which may include merchant name, logo and contact information.
 Your transaction history may include other relevant information collected from your use of other Google services, such as Google Maps.

-If you make an Google Pay purchase, the merchant may request authorization for an initial amount and send us the actual transaction amount later for payment.
-The initial authorized amount appears in your Google Pay transaction history, but the actual transaction amount is deducted from your account.
+If you make a Google Pay purchase, the merchant may request authorization for an initial amount and send us the actual transaction amount later for payment.
+The initial authorized amount appears in your Google Wallet transaction history, but the actual transaction amount is deducted from your account.

 This happens frequently in places where:

-You can add a tip (e.g. restaurants and salons)
+You can add a tip, such as restaurants and salons

-There can be a significant difference between the amount that's authorized initially and the actual transaction amount (e.g. hotels and car rental agencies)
+There can be a significant difference between the amount that's authorized initially and the actual transaction amount, such as hotels and car rental agencies

 Please note: Multilanguage sites do not provide full access to all content on CIBC.com.
 The full CIBC website is available in English and French.